mlafeldt/git-cookbook/README.md

 ## Cookbooks:

-* You may want to include _apt::default_ to update the Debian package index before _git::source_ does its work.
+* apt (optional; you may want to include it to update the Debian package index)
+* build-essential

 Usage
 =====